 - Chipset: Mediatek MT6761 Helio A22 (12 nm)

 - GPU: PowerVR GE8320

 - Memory: 2GB RAM, 16GB internal storage (expandable via micro SD card up to 400GB)

 Nokia 2.2 Price in Nepal (2/16): Rs.
 11,490

 Nokia 2.2 Price in Nepal (3/32): Rs.
 13,490

 On the back, we have a 13MP camera that will click decent photos in good lighting conditions.
 Same is the case with the front 5MP camera.
 But, you surely aren’t buying a phone at this price for their cameras.

 What you should be buying this phone for is the software inside.
 Nokia 2.2 runs Android One which is a variant which means no bloatware.
 So, navigating the device should be pretty smooth.

 3000mAh with Android One and an HD screen means a good battery life on this device.
 However, this is a definite step down from the 4000mAh cell of the Nokia 2.1.
 Overall, Nokia 2.2 is a good effort from Nokia.
-If this is going to be a big hit will be decided once the price of this phone is revealed.
-I am guessing it will come below the 15K price category.
+If you thought Nokia 3.2 was a good budget choice, Nokia 2.2 takes it a step further by offering another good phone with interesting pricing.

 The competition has gotten intense in that price bracket.
 But if that Nokia logo and Nokia’s famous robust build quality is what you are after then the Nokia 2.2 isn’t half a bad choice.
 Also, where else do you get a removable battery nowadays?